 Pamporovo, Places to visit in Bulgaria by Steve Lacey

 The city of Balchik is situated along the coast of the Black Sea and is a well-known resort town.
-The town is only 42 kilometers from Varna and every year thousands of visitors from all over Europe make their way to Balchik to have quiet and relaxing Bulgaria holidays under the sun.
+The town is only 42 kilometres from Varna and every year thousands of visitors from all over Europe make their way to Balchik to have quiet and relaxing Bulgaria holidays under the sun.

 The city is also well known as the home of many fine Bulgarian painters.
 Do not forget to visit Palace and Botanical Gardens here.